Climbing NLO and NNLO Summits of Weak Decays: 1988-2023: Theoretical Framework for Weak Decays

 Due to the interplay of electroweak and strong interactions the structure of the local operators is much richer than in the case of the $\beta$-decay.
 They can be classified with respect to Lorentz structure, Dirac structure, the colour structure and the type of quarks and leptons relevant for a given decay.
-We will now list all the operators who's Wilson coefficients will be mentioned in subsequent sections.
+Some of these operators are unimportant in the SM but could be relevant in some extensions of the SM.
+We will now list all the operators {whose} Wilson coefficients will be mentioned in subsequent sections.